II - July 16–August 2, 2019

-“I feel like I have vastly improved my reading and writing skills, and I am excited to see how I will do with these new skills in school next year.” — Joey Farrel
+“I feel like I have vastly improved my reading and writing skills, and I am excited to see how I will do with these new skills in school next year.” – from a program course evaluation

 Critical Reading and Study Skills

 Analyzing fiction and nonfiction trains students to identify and critically respond to the messages conveyed by different kinds of writing.
 Emphasis is placed on understanding how formal characteristics such as rhetorical strategy, point of view, and diction condition the reader's perception of content.
 As students learn to read critically, they also acquire techniques for effective study and research.
-Study-skill sessions and tutorials teach practical skills such as note-taking, outlining, summarizing, preparing for examinations, managing time, and using research tools.
+Study skill sessions and tutorials teach practical skills such as note-taking, outlining, summarizing, managing time, and using research tools.

 Peter Conolly-Smith received his Ph.D. in American Studies from Yale University.
 He has worked extensively in fiction and documentary film and teaches history, culture, and film at CUNY-Queens College, where he received the 2009 President's Award for Excellence in Undergraduate Teaching.
 He is the author of Translating America (Smithsonian Press, 2004), as well as numerous academic articles on ethnicity, culture, film and history.